 NDIS and Level 2 Autism

 Autism Spectrum Disorder is a lifelong disorder but the severity of its symptoms can vary from one person to another diagnosed with the disorder.
-According to the latest edition of the Diagnostic and Statistical Manual of Mental Health Disorders (DSM-V), a diagnosis of ASD is further classified into three levels based on the severity of symptoms.
+According to the latest edition of the Diagnostic and Statistical Manual of Mental Health Disorders (DSM-V), a diagnosis of Autism is further classified into three levels based on the severity of symptoms.

 More specifically, determining which level a diagnosis of Autism depends on the amount of support the person with Autism requires to live everyday life as normally as possible.
 Mental health professionals will evaluate an individual with Autism in two areas of functioning: social functioning, and repetitive, restrictive behaviours.